roeybiran/personal-website/src/content/help/finbar.md

 ### How Searching Works

-In Finbar, every menu item is matched by its title, while nested menu items below a certain depth are also matched by the title of their containing menu item.
-This is similar to how the built–in menu bar searching operates.
-For those nested menu items, their title will be preceded by the one of its parent.
-Accordingly, the respective parent’s title will not be shown in the location column.
+In Finbar, every item is matched by its title.
+Additionally, menu items below a certain depth are also matched by the title of the containing menu.
+This is similar to the way the built–in menu bar searching works.

 ### Disabled Menu Items

 Finbar displays and allows the selection of disabled menu items, which will have a dimmed appearance.

-There’re apps that disable many of their menu items when they lose keyboard focus, even momentarily and to “transient” apps like Finbar.
-In other words, these menu items are disabled only while viewed in Finbar — they’ll be re-enabled by their owning app once Finbar initiates a menu item click and deactivates.
-Thus, guarding against selection of disabled menu items meant leaving out many perfectly valid ones.
+The rationale to this is as follows: some apps disable some of their menu items when they lose keyboard focus.
+In other words, these menu items are disabled only while viewed in Finbar — they’ll be re-enabled by the respective app once Finbar initiates a menu item click and deactivates.
+Thus, guarding against selection of disabled menu items means leaving out many that are perfectly valid.

-Some menu items are “truly” disabled and will remain so regardless of focus state.
+Some menu items are disabled regardless of focus and will remain so after Finbar deactivates.
 Selecting them will trigger a system notification alerting you of this.

 ### Searching vs. Browsing